← All posts

 Don't spray good grass

 A broad-spectrum hydrilla treatment will kill eelgrass too.
-Mechanical removal lets you selectively harvest hydrilla while leaving native beds intact — and native beds are what stops the next invasive from establishing.
+Mechanical hydrilla removal lets you selectively harvest hydrilla while leaving native beds intact — and native beds are what stops the next invasive from establishing.
+For a full identification reference covering the nine major US aquatic invasives, see our aquatic invasive weeds guide.

 Frequently asked questions